 a.
 A lioness: The lioness was mother to the princes mentioned in the previous verse.
 The lioness is best understood as Israel or Jerusalem itself, who lay down among the lions by taking her place in the community of nations.

 i.
 “The lioness must have been a personification of Judah, just as in Ezekiel 19:10 (cf. Genesis 49:9; Numbers 23:24; 24:9; Revelation 5:5; and Isaiah 29:1- used of Jerusalem).”
 (Feinberg)

 ii. “‘The lion of Judah’ was probably as proverbial a term in Ezekiel’s days as ‘the Russian bear’ or ‘the American eagle’ is in our own times.”
 (Vawter and Hoppe)

 iii.
-“Lions, incidentally, were common in Palestine until shortly after the Crusades, and Hebrew had five different words to describe them (all of which occur in Job 4:10f., and three of which are found here in verse 2).”
+“Lions, incidentally, were common in Palestine until shortly after the Crusades, and Hebrew had five different words to describe them (all of which occur in Job 4:10f., and three of which are found here in Ezekiel 19:2).”
 (Taylor)

 b.
 She brought up one of her cubs: This refers to Jehoahaz, the son of King Josiah (also called Shallum in Jeremiah 22:10-12).
 Jehoahaz reigned only for a few months in 609 B.C.
 His reign was short but evil and brutal (he devoured men).